 Stop By Our Fabric Stores Charleston, SC

 After you’ve made your upholstery checklist, head into one of our three fabric stores in Charleston, SC, to view our extensive collection of textiles.
 Our interior designers are always here to consult with you to help you create the sofa of your dreams.
-To get started, you can also browse fabrics on our website, like those listed below!
+Learn more about our fabric options here!